Specialised support for student success

 Your counsellor will listen to you and talk through any difficult things that are going on for you.
 Most students are offered 6 counselling sessions which last for 40 minutes each.
 However, sometimes people come for just one session and sometimes we see people for several months - this will depend on what you and your counsellor feel you need.

-To access counselling at BHASVIC you will need to complete a Student Support referral form which you can access HERE
+To access counselling at BHASVIC you will need to complete a Student Support referral form which can be found on:

 All referrals received are discussed at the weekly Student Support triage meeting.
 Counselling is just one service students may benefit from; depending on the contents of your referral we may link you with alternative services which will better suit your needs.